 - And having been greatly troubled2“having been greatly troubled” is a single word in Greek.
 This difficult to translate word literally means being in a state of passionate response/thinking, typically producing inner turmoil. by these things, behold; an angel of the Lord appeared to him in a dream saying; “Joseph, son of David, don’t be afraid to take Mary as your wife.
 For the child which was conceived in her is from the Holy Spirit.

-- “She will bear a son, and you will call his name Jesus because He will save His people from their sins.
+- “And she will bear a son, and you will call His name Jesus because He will save His people from their sins.

 - “And all this has happened so it might be fulfilled, what was spoken by the Lord through the prophet, saying: